-Learn more about Doctor of Philosophy (Ph.D.) programs in history at two top-ranked universities.
-At these schools, you may choose a field of interest in areas such as American history, women's history, world history, African American history or modern European history.
+At the following top ranked schools you may choose a field of interest in areas such as American history, women's history, world history, African American history or modern European history.
 These programs can last 5-6 years, and completion of a dissertation is required.
-Read below to discover more about the schools.

-In 2015, University of North Carolina (UNC) at Chapel Hill placed fifth in U.S. News & World Report's ranking of top public schools that same year.
+In 2017, University of North Carolina (UNC) at Chapel Hill placed fifth in U.S. News & World Report's ranking of top public schools.
 In 2013, UNC was tied for 11th in U.S. News & World Report's ranking of the best graduate schools for history.

 The history department's Ph.D. program offers research fields in subjects such as ancient history, women's history, military history, global history and U.S. history.
 A research dissertation is required to complete the program, and candidates must demonstrate either a minimal proficiency in two foreign languages or an advanced proficiency in one foreign language.

-In 2015, U.S. News & World Report placed this Ivy League university tied for 16th in its ranking of best national universities.
+In 2017, U.S. News & World Report placed this Ivy League university 14th in its ranking of best national universities.
 The magazine also ranked Brown University tied for 18th in its list of top colleges for graduate studies in history in 2013.

 Top History Ph.D.
 Programs